 Meet the buying organizations (CBOs) that have leveraged their procurement spend to fuel economic growth with an emphasis on minority business development.LEARN MORE

 Meet the minority owned businesses (MBEs) willing to engage with the Committed Buying Organizations.LEARN MORE

 Do you have questions about the Minority Business Partnership?
-Please call Belinda Stenson, Director of the MBP at 937-226-8233 or send us a message on this form.
+Please call Belinda Stenson, Vice President of Business Inclusion at 937-226-8233 or send us a message on this form.